CoreProc/nova-data-sync/README.md

 The `process()` method is where you can define the logic for each row of the CSV file.
 It will be passed the `$row` and `$rowIndex` parameters.
 The `$row` parameter is an array of the CSV row's data.
 The `$rowIndex` parameter is the index.

+If you throw an `Exception` inside the `process()` method, the row will be marked as failed and the exception message will be shown in the failed report for the Import.

 The `rules()` method is where you can define the validation rules for each row of the CSV file.
 It will be passed the `$row` and `$rowIndex` parameters.
 The `$row` parameter is an array of the CSV row's data.
 The `$rowIndex` parameter is